aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

 # Synthetic_Images_Metrics_Toolkit

-This repository provides a comprehensive collection of state-of-the-art metrics for evaluating the quality of synthetic images.
+This repository provides a comprehensive collection of state-of-the-art metrics for evaluating the quality of 2D and 3D synthetic images.
 These metrics enable the assessment of:
 - **Fidelity**: the realism of synthetic data;
 - **Diversity**: the coverage of the real data distribution;